Explore the Minor in Professional Writing

 - Affinity Consulting

 Publishing and media

 Want to be a part of radio shows or a final published product?
-Contribute copy for local public radio programs at WOSU or WCBE (Columbus's NPR stations) or help write and edit pieces to be published in magazines or books at The Ohio State University Press or Great Lakes Publishing.
+Contribute copy for radio stations or podcasts, or help write and edit pieces to be published in magazines or books.
 Work in publishing and media often includes doing research, editing and drafting compelling copy.